 Shenandoah National Park provides a beautiful backdrop for your special day, whether it's your wedding or another special ceremony.
 A special use permit is required for any wedding ceremony or special ceremony involving more than 15 participants.
 Weddings or special ceremonies may be coordinated by the authorized concessions operator, Delaware North at Shenandoah National Park (contact the Delaware North group sales office at 866-383-2922).
 For all other weddings or ceremonies in the Park, contact the permits office prior to completing any applications.

 Obtaining a Special Use Permit (SUP)

-- Please note that simple, standup ceremonies with less than 16 participants and no set-up do not require a permit, however, to avoid possible conflict please contact the commercial services office to ensure a particular area/time/date is not already issued a permit.
+- Please note that simple, standup ceremonies with less than 16 participants and no set-up of any kind do not require a permit, however, to avoid possible conflict please contact the commercial services office to ensure a particular area/time/date is not already issued a permit.

 - Ceremonies with any type of setup (i.e., decorations, chairs, arch, awning, music, etc.) requires a permit, regardless of the number of participants, and will only be approved to take place in a park amphitheater, or through arrangement with DNC in their land assignment.

 - This office strongly recommends you not to finalize your wedding plans until you are issued an approved permit.
 Changes you make after receipt of the application in this office will require submission of a new application, emergencies and park operational changes notwithstanding.

 - The park reserves the right to monitor Special Use Permit activity.

 - You are strongly encouraged to visit the park in advance of making your ceremony plans to familiarize yourself with available park resources and deciding where you want to hold your ceremony.

 - This office does not plan weddings/ceremonies and does not make recommendations for officiates or outside resources.

 - For clarity and consistency in the permitting process, this office will only communicate with the applicant on record as indicated in a SPU application.